Glenn Wise

-Background
+Glenn Evelyn Miller Wise (July 14, 1896 – September 24, 1991) was an American statistician, and Republican politician from Sauk County, Wisconsin.
+She was the 26th secretary of state of Wisconsin, from 1955 to 1957; appointed by Governor Walter J. Kohler Jr. after the death of Secretary of State Fred R. Zimmerman, she was the first woman to hold statewide office in Wisconsin.

+Early life and education

-She was born Glenn Miller on July 14, 1896, in Wyocena, and grew up in La Valle in Sauk County, daughter of country doctor W. J. Miller.
+Glenn Wise was born Glenn Evelyn Miller on July 14, 1896, in Wyocena, Wisconsin.
+As a child, she moved with her parents to La Valle in Sauk County, where she was raised and educated.
 She graduated from Reedsburg Area High School, then earned a B.A. at Milwaukee-Downer College in 1917, and an M.A. in economics at the University of Wisconsin in 1919.

 Career

 She was employed as a secretary in the Department of Economics of UW for two years, then went into business as the organizer and director of the Employment Exchange of the Washington School for Secretaries in Washington, D.C., before taking employment as a statistician at the University of Wisconsin.
 She was active in the Republican Party, being a particularly avid supporter of Wendell Willkie.

 Office

-Miller was appointed Secretary of State of Wisconsin by Governor Kohler on Jan.
-3, 1955 to fill the vacancy caused by the death in office of Secretary of State Fred R. Zimmerman, becoming Wisconsin's first woman Secretary of State.
+Miller was appointed Secretary of State of Wisconsin by Governor Kohler on January 3, 1955, to fill the vacancy caused by the death in office of Secretary of State Fred R. Zimmerman, becoming Wisconsin's first woman Secretary of State.
 Zimmerman's son, Robert C. Zimmerman defeated her in the 1956 Republican primary.
 Wise remained an active and steadfast Republican.